The information in this article applies to:

 - Save your work, and when you are finished, select File> Close View to close the current layout file.

 A plan set composed of multiple layout pages can be created by sending views to multiple layout files.

 To create a plan set

-Select File> Open Layout and open your layout template file, created above.
+- Select File> Open Layout and open the layout created above.

 - Select File> Save As and save this layout file in the same folder as its associated plan, and with a short descriptive name like "Jones Remodel Page 1.layout".

 - Follow the steps above to send one or more views to this layout sheet and add text and other information as needed.

 Layout files in Home Designer Pro are limited to a single page.
 Multi-page layouts are, however, are a feature in our Chief Architect Premier

 software.
 For information about upgrading, please see the Upgrades and Rebates